JanMiksovsky/blog/src/about.md

 At my second startup, I developed the [Elix](https://component.kitchen/elix) web component library, an open collection of high-quality web components for common user interface patterns.
 My goal was to consolidate a career's worth of experience refining the details of user interface controls into a shareable library of readily reusable components.
 Working on Elix led me to appreciate the value of building as close to the underlying platform as possible.
 In a presentation at Microsoft, I packed a decade of work into a single, comprehensive [talk about Elix](https://www.youtube.com/watch?v=mtHf7crZZIQ).

-## &lt;slot>
+## Eastside Traverse

-For some years I participated in the WHATWG web apps working group, an experience that led me to appreciate the enormous work that goes on year after year to ensure that the web remains a dynamic place — but in a backward-compatible way.
-I'm proud of work I did to help Apple and Google resolve their disagreements on a fundamental point that had threatened to derail the adoption of web components, a story I wrote up in [A history of the HTML &lt;slot> element](/posts/2019/04-08-a-history-of-the-slot-element.html).
+I like to backpack in Washington State.
+I've hiked the Pacific Crest Trail across Washington, and have been section-hiking Washington's portion of the Pacific Northwest Trail.
+One day I was looking at maps of the smaller mountains between Seattle and the Cascades, and realized that I could probably stitch together a pretty good hiking route between my own house and the Pacific Crest Trail at Snoqualmie Pass.
+It was challenging (75 miles over three days, but the real killer proved to be 17,000+ feet of elevation gain) but ultimately exhilarating to walk out my front door and then step on the PCT a few days later.
+The Washington Trails Association, an organization I'm proud to support, wrote an [article about my hike](https://www.wta.org/news/magazine/features/trail-system-at-work) to highlight the value of an extensive trail network.

 ## Presterity

 <img src="/images/about/presterity.png" style="width: 64px">

 My disappointment with the 2016 U.S. presidential election let me to form Presterity.org, a collective effort to document the abuses of the Trump administration.
 A group of wonderful people joined this effort, and I was proud of what we were able to pull together in a short time.
 I gave an [interview on KUOW](https://kuow.org/stories/presterity-reference-desk-resistance/), my local NPR affiliate, about the project.

+## &lt;slot>

+For some years I participated in the WHATWG web apps working group, an experience that led me to appreciate the enormous work that goes on year after year to ensure that the web remains a dynamic place — but in a backward-compatible way.
+I'm proud of work I did to help Apple and Google resolve their disagreements on a fundamental point that had threatened to derail the adoption of web components, a story I wrote up in [A history of the HTML &lt;slot> element](/posts/2019/04-08-a-history-of-the-slot-element.html).

+## Hiking pole scale

+When I started long-distance hiking, I liked camping with gas stoves but was unnerved by an inability to accurately gauge how much fuel was left in them.
+This turned into a fun puzzle: how to measure the gas in a can using only the stuff a hiker already brings with them?
+It turned out to be possible to [Accurately measure the camping stove fuel in a gas can with a hiking pole](https://www.youtube.com/watch?v=2lAzEOaP_A0).

 ## Family journal